jarasa03/Certifications/README.md

 _(Currently no specific web development certifications listed)_
 🛠️ _Coming soon: Higher National Diploma in Web Application Development (DAW)_

+### ✍️ SEO & Content Writing

+- **SEO and Content Marketing**
+  _(Completed on June 22, 2025.
+6-hour course on search engine optimization principles, digital content strategy, SEM fundamentals, and performance tracking.
+Offered by Santander Open Academy)_

+- **Redactium Writing Course**
+  _(Completed in May 2023 with a score of 8.4/10.
+Covered modules on grammar, content enrichment, and professional writing skills.)_

 ### 🤖 Artificial Intelligence & Productivity

 - **Responsible Prompting – Maximize AI in Your Business**